UFT Mobile Architecture

 Network Virtualization is an optional component for testing apps running under different network conditions.
 Network virtualization emulates real-world conditions by imposing impairments and constraints in your testing environment during the software testing process, thereby improving software testing accuracy.

-The connector is a lightweight piece of software that is installed on the UFT Mobile server machine as part of the installation process, and is automatically configured to work with the local server.
-The connector can also be installed as a standalone component on a different machine, such as that of a developer or testing engineer.
+The connector is a lightweight piece of software for connecting devices to UFT Mobile.
+The embedded connector, which you can choose to install on the UFT Mobile server machine as part of the installation process, is automatically configured to work with the local server.
+However, the connector can also be installed as a standalone component on a different machine, such as that of a developer or testing engineer.
 Usually, a combination of the following scenarios is used:

 |Central device hub||A central lab of devices connected to the connector on the UFT Mobileserver machine.||Efficiency.
 Avoids duplication of tasks for setting up and managing devices.|